FERRITE - FERRIET INFO ring A collection of ferrite toroid related hobby research spin-offs

 also see both IMAGES left.

 The new modules in the picture are made slightly different than in the drawing.
 The drawing was already finished ......
 Principle is the exactly the same, but the typical changes are untidy on the drawing.
 In the picture the jumpers are placed between the Cref-trace and the four C-tap's.
-Each C-tap capacitor has here its own 50 ohm dummy-R. Because of this the other C-tap's that are not used form no parasitic load present at C-Cref.
+Each C-tap capacitor after the jumper has here its own 50 ohm dummy-R to ground.
+Because of this the other C-tap's that are not used form no parasitic load present at C-Cref.
 As shown in the drawing: only one time a 50 ohm dummy, a set of jumpers, and then C-tap's, all connected to the Cref as shown, is also possible.

 QB√2